 - Find creative ways to work through it with them.
 R is in acting now and she works hard to memorize scripts but working through the scene with me multiple times.
 For her, the repetition of hearing it, doing it, and seeing it, work to help her retain more.

 Many times my child will hear, “but you can read!”Yes, she can.
 What they don’t see is that it has taken years of hard work to get her to this point.
 There is often the misconception that because a child is dyslexic they cannot read at all.
 Dyslexics are able to read.
 It just takes a lot more time and work for them to get to a point where they can read well.
 R is now 8 years old and devours a chapter book a day.
 It wasn’t always that way though.

 - Read what they are interested in.
 If your child is interested in horses, grab books about horses.
 If they love legos, grab a book about that.
 You are more likely to get a child to read something they are interested in anyway.

 - Be consistent.
-When R was younger we spent the entire summer reading 1 page a day of the Richard Scarry Books.
+When R was younger we spent the entire summer reading 1 page a day of the Richard Scarry books.
 At first, she hated it.
 However, with practice every single day she learned to read better and by the end of the summer was reading a few pages a day.
 It’s ok to take it slow and keep it simple.

-- Have read aloud time.
+- Have a read-aloud time.
 Sometimes children with dyslexia look like they can read.
 In reality, they have either memorized the book or the word.
 For situations like this, it helps to do read aloud time with your child.
 It will help you to see where there are learning gaps.
 Do not have them read aloud a lot.
 This could really frustrate a child with dyslexia.
 Instead, start small and be consistent.

-Skipping Words When Reading
+Dyslexic Children Struggle with Skipping Words When Reading

 One of the things that used to drive me crazy is when R would skip words completely when reading.
 It was like she didn’t see some of the helper words that were part of the sentence.
 Then she would get frustrated when the sentence didn’t make sense to her later on.